 If your child takes the SAT or ACT more than once, they can choose which test scores to send to colleges.
 Many admissions officers say they only look at the test with the highest score.
 You can learn about the policies at different colleges by asking your child’s guidance counselor, checking college websites, or asking an admissions officer.

 Research shows that students can often — but not always — improve their scores by retaking college admissions tests a second or even a third time.
+(Related: Read Why your teen should retake the SAT or ACT.)
 Taking the time to study before retaking either test will improve your child’s chances of getting a higher score.
 But experts also caution against taking the test over and over unless a student has a solid reason to believe they can significantly improve their results.
 In addition to being expensive, test prep and testing take time a student might otherwise invest in improving other elements of their college application, like their college essays, extracurricular involvement, and grades.